The daily lives of those living in the maternity home is multi-faceted and offer an enriching family atmosphere.

 Social worker will check-in on their progress, access needs, offer guidance.
-Mercy House will continue to pay school fees or for them to start a business.
+Mercy House will continue to pay school fees or for them to start a business if they complete our programs.
 There will also be the option to continue producing items and exporting them to be sold in the U.S.

 About half of our girls, have a home to return to in the slum.
 They came into our home because they had no other options, but our goal is to help reintegrate them back into their family IF this is a possibiilty after several years.
 Some residents don't have a home to return, so in these special cases, we will offer more assistance.